Haoming9810/CSS143B-2020Fall/homework/homework_3/problem_1.md

 ### 1.1 Implement Stack Using Array (5pt)

-Implement the ArrayStack where an array is used to store data in a stack.
+Implement the ArrayStack where an array is used to store data.

 ### 1.2 Implement Stack Using LinkedList (5pt)

-Implement the ArrayStack where an LinkedList is used to store data in a stack.
+Implement the ArrayStack where an LinkedList is used to store data.

 ### 1.3 MinStack (15pt)